trygve55/LAN-Highscore-System/README.md

 ### Live example
 You can view a live verson at https://hybel.ddns.net/score

-Or you can try the admin features at https://hybel.ddns.net/scoreadmin (Username and password is admin)
+Or you can try the admin features at https://hybel.ddns.net/scoreadmin

+The username and password is admin and the server will be reset every half hour.